 Your career as a medical physicist

-Medical physicists oversee the safe use of radiation and other physical phenomena for the diagnosis and treatment of cancer and other disease.
+Medical physicists oversee the safe use of radiation and other physical phenomena for the diagnosis and treatment of cancer and other diseases.

 What you will study

-You will study a range of physical science topics with specific applications in medicine such as radiotherapy and imaging.
+This degree covers a range of physical science topics with applications in medicine, such as radiotherapy and imaging.

-A strong emphasis will be placed on the protection of workers, patients and staff from harmful effects of radiation.
+A strong emphasis is placed on the protection of workers, patients and staff from harmful effects of radiation.

-With initiative and a high degree of independence, you’ll be instrumental in the evaluation and implementation of new technologies and in the translation of research into professional practice.
+Using your initiative together with a high degree of independence, you’ll be instrumental in the evaluation and implementation of new technologies and in the translation of research into professional practice.

-You’ll become an important advisor to a team of professionals including oncologists, radiologists, therapists, technologists, and biomedical engineers.
+Medical physicists are important advisors to their team of professionals who often include oncologists, radiologists, therapists, technologists and biomedical engineers.

-Your learning experiences will contain a broad mix of study modes including lectures, seminars, workshops and practical classes, using face-to-face, online and other flexible delivery mechanisms.
+Your learning environment will be a broad mix of study modes including lectures, seminars, workshops and practical classes, using face-to-face, online and other flexible delivery mechanisms.

-Site visits to external facilities and lectures by guest presenters from industry will enhance your learning opportunities.
+Site visits to external facilities as well as lectures by guest presenters from industry will enhance your understanding.

-Approximately three-quarters of the program consists of specialisation courses and one quarter of the courses focus on your research project which is assessed partially via a submitted thesis.
+The majority of this program consists of specialisation courses, while the rest focuses on a research project which is assessed by your performance and a final thesis.

-The Master of Medical Physics at RMIT is closely linked with all major hospitals in Melbourne through teaching and research collaborations.
+The Master of Medical Physics is closely linked with all major Melbourne hospitals through teaching and research collaborations.

 Other organisations, such as radiation protection authorities and research facilities, are also closely connected employers of our graduates.

-You will either identify a research project from a workplace scenario you have encountered or will be selecting a topic your academic supervisors or industry collaborators have proposed in relation to their research activities or clinical responsibilities.
+You will either identify a research project from a workplace scenario you have encountered or will be selecting a topic proposed by your academic supervisors or industry collaborators in relation to their research activities or clinical responsibilities.

-There are opportunities to apply for Credit Transfer for some courses on the MC215 Program if you have already completed the same or similar course in an undergraduate Physics degree or a Science degree with a Physics major.
-There are no elective courses on the MC215 Program at present.
+There may be opportunities to apply for credit transfer for some subjects if you have already completed the same or similar subject in an undergraduate physics degree or a science degree with a physics major.
+Students may select one elective from four subjects relevant to medical physics.

-Approximately 75 per cent (144 credit points) of the program consists of coursework components.
+Approximately 75 per cent (144 credit points) of this degree consists of coursework components.
 The remaining 25 per cent (48 credit points) consists of a research project.